Lotus Root Curry with Gravy

 Kamal Kakari ki Rasedar Sabji

-300 gm. fresh or tinned lotus roots .
+300 gm. fresh, frozen or tinned Indian lotus roots/Kamal kakri.
 Fresh is always better.
-Indian kamal makati is much slender than the Chinese one and tastes slightly different.
+Indian Kamal Kakri is much slender than the Chinese one and tastes slightly different.

 2 medium or 1 large potato, peeled and cut into 4-6 pieces each